 The Find a Doctor or Hospital online directory allows you to search for network doctors, hospitals and dentists.
-This information is collected from the provider's application at the time of credentialing and updated when new data is received from the provider.
-Data is subject to change without notice.
+The information is collected from the provider's application at the time of credentialing and updated when new data is received from the provider.
+Please note data is subject to change without notice.

 Here are a few areas to help with your search:

-- First, choose how you would like to search.
+- First, select how you would like to search.
 You may search by:

 - The first three digits of your ID number, which can be found on your ID card or by calling 800-524-9242.

 - Selecting your network, plan or product name.
 Choose the option that corresponds with the plan name shown on your ID card; or if you’re shopping, choose the option that corresponds with the product you’re considering.

 - “Just looking.”
 Please note that using this search method will return providers across all plans.

 - 3-digit prefix – the first three alpha digits of your Wellmark ID number.
-The image of the ID card on the Provider Finder highlights where these digits can be found on your card
+The image of the ID card on the Find a Doctor or Hospital highlights where these digits can be found on your card.

-- Plan – The name shown on your member ID card.
-The image of the ID card of the Provider Finder highlights where your Plan name can be found on your card.
+- Plan – the name shown on your member ID card.
+The image of the ID card on the Find a Doctor or Hospital highlights where your Plan name can be found on your card.

-Product – if you’re shopping for a plan, you may search by product name to view Primary Care Providers available to you
+- Product – if you’re shopping for a plan, you may search by product name to view primary care providers (PCPs) available to you

-- Network – a broad category plans and products.
-For example, HMO, PPO, POS
+- Network – a broad category of plans and products.
+For example: HMO, PPO, or POS.

 - PPO (Preferred Provider Organization) – a network that includes a number of products and plans.
 Click ‘Show list’ to view PPO products and plans.